ah-OOG-ah/clientify/README.md

 # clientify
- Generate a client.json file from an lwjgl3ify repo
+ Generate a client.json file from an lwjgl3ify repo.